 Phylogenomics to better understand the evolutionary history of this diverse species, and the relationships between the geographic types.

-Distribution and regularity of kriderii, as an attempt to understand this enigmatic plumage type.
+The distribution and regularity of kriderii, as an attempt to understand this enigmatic plumage type.

 Distribution of abieticola, and the presence of polymorphism in the central and eastern Boreal.